-Have you been charged with Engaging in Organized Crime in Texas?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Have you been charged with Engaging in Organized Criminal Activity?
+Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.

-Criminal defense attorneys must battle not only the charge on the underlying offense, but also the organized crime designation.
-If the state attorneys can prove the organized crime element, then the penalty for the underlying offense is generally one degree greater than it would be without the organized crime designation.
+To fight this offense, criminal defense attorneys must battle not only the charge on the underlying offense, but also the organized crime designation.
+If the state’s attorneys can prove the organized crime element, then the penalty for the underlying offense is generally one degree greater than it would be without the organized crime designation.

 (a) A person commits an offense if, with the intent to establish, maintain, or participate in a combination or in the profits of a combination or as a member of a criminal street gang, the person commits or conspires to commit one or more of the following: